NilavPatel/np-date-picker/projects/np-ui-date-picker/README.md

 14. `isStartMonthWithMonday` : boolean
     If set to true then month will be start with Monday, default value is false.

-## Apis
-1.  `getSelectedDate()`
-    get selected date.
-2.  `setSelectedDate(date: Date)`
-    set date as selected.
-3.  `validate()`
-    returns boolean, selected date is valid or not?
-    Check min and max date validation if used. else returns true always.
-    If date is set by Api, then use validate Api to check weather date is within min max range or not.

 ## Methods
 1.  `onChange`
     on change event binding.